-Pulitzer Prize-winning American poet, essayist, and environmental activist Gary Snyder will be the featured guest at the ninth annual Morton Marcus Memorial Poetry Reading on Thursday, November 15, at the Music Center Recital Hall on the UC Santa Cruz campus.
+On Thursday, November 15, 2018, Pulitzer Prize-winning American poet, essayist, and environmental activist Gary Snyder was the featured guest at the ninth annual Morton Marcus Memorial Poetry Reading at the Music Center Recital Hall on the UC Santa Cruz campus.

 Scott Rappaport wrote about Gary Snyder for UC Santa Cruz News.

 Unable to make the event?
 Watch the full talk here:

 If you have trouble viewing above images, you may view this album directly on Flickr.

 Gary Snyder is a poet, environmentalist, Zen Buddhist and educator.
 Involved in the Beat movement, Snyder read at the famous Six Gallery reading alongside Allen Ginsberg.
 Snyder’s writing focuses on environmental concerns and Zen Buddhism.
 He is an environmental activist who is known for his simple, clear style, as well as his first-person descriptions of his experiences in the natural world.
 Snyder’s poetry is influenced by Japanese haiku and Chinese verse, in addition to his knowledge of anthropological factors like oral traditions.
 Over his long career, Snyder has written more than 20 books of poetry and prose.
 In 1975, his collection Turtle Island was awarded the Pulitzer Prize for Poetry.
 His 1992 collection, No Nature, was a National Book Award finalist and he received the Ruth Lilly Poetry Prize in 2008.